Aboard the USS Kendall C. Campbell

 Dad was a Lieutenant JG and a plank owner (original crew member) aboard the USS Kendall C. Campbell.
 It was commissioned at the Brooklyn Navy Yard on July 28, 1944.
 The ship’s deck log noted visitors coming onboard for a luncheon at 12:30 and leaving by 13:20.
 My mother fondly remembered being invited to dine in the officers’ quarters and the special treatment afforded her as an officer’s wife.

-Before the Campbell could begin war duties it steamed to the Naval Operating Base (NOB) in Norfolk, VA, and joined another DE and two Navy tankers.
+After successfully completing their shakedown operation, the Campbell steamed to the Naval Operating Base (NOB) in Norfolk, VA, and joined another DE and two Navy tankers.

 |USS Kendall C. Campbell History|